Steve Slaton: Houston Texans

-Slaton began his sophomore season in the National Football League as the starter for the Texans after the success of his rookie season.
+Slaton began his sophomore season in the NFL as the starter for the Texans after the success of his rookie season.
 Behind Slaton were backs Ryan Moats and Chris Brown.
 In the off season, Slaton added to his frame by bulking up to 215 pounds from his 198 pounds when drafted.
-However, Slaton lost the short-yardage and goal-line situational carries to backup Chris Brown after the preseason by choice of head coach Gary Kubiak.
+However, Slaton lost the short-yardage and goal-line situational carries to backup Chris Brown after the preseason by choice of Gary Kubiak.

-In the opening game of the season, the Texans lost to the New York Jets 24-7 behind Slaton's 9 carries for 17 yards (1.9 yard average) and 3 receptions for 35 yards - losing his first fumble of the season on a 17-yard reception.
-In the following win over the Tennessee Titans, Slaton rushed for 34 yards on 17 carries and had 25 yards receiving on 3 catches, however Slaton fumbled twice in the game.
-Head coach Gary Kubiak was openly critical of Slaton's play in the first two games of the season.
+In the opening game of the season, the Texans lost to the Jets 24–7 behind Slaton's nine carries for 17 yards (1.9 yard average) and 3 receptions for 35 yards—losing his first fumble of the season on a 17-yard reception.
+In the following win over the Titans, Slaton rushed for 34 yards on 17 carries and had 25 yards receiving on 3 catches, however Slaton fumbled twice in the game.
+Kubiak was openly critical of Slaton's play in the first two games of the season.
 However, in the third game Slaton rebounded with 76 yards rushing on 12 carries and 37 yards receiving on 2 catches.

-In the fourth game of the season, a 29-6 victory over the Oakland Raiders, Slaton fumbled for the fourth time in four games.
-He was temporarily benched during the game, but rebounded with a 32-yard touchdown run - his first score of the season, finishing with 65 yards rushing and 24 yards receiving and another touchdown via a reception.
+In the fourth game of the season, a 29–6 victory over the Raiders, Slaton fumbled for the fourth time in four games.
+He was temporarily benched during the game, but rebounded with a 32-yard touchdown run—his first score of the season, finishing with 65 yards rushing and 24 yards receiving and another touchdown via a reception.
 In the following game, a loss to the Arizona Cardinals, Slaton rushed for 39 yards on 13 carries and caught 6 passes for 59 yards.
-In the press conference following the game, Gary Kubiak expressed his displeasure with the running game and Slaton, saying, "If we've got to go out there and throw it all the time, that's what we'll do."
+In the press conference following the game, Kubiak expressed his displeasure with the running game and Slaton, saying, "If we've got to go out there and throw it all the time, that's what we'll do."
 On November 8, 2009, Slaton was benched in favor of Ryan Moats.
-On December 9, Slaton was put on the Injured Reserve due to a shoulder injury.
+On December 9, Slaton was put on the injured reserve due to a shoulder injury.

 On September 27, 2011, Slaton was waived by the Texans.

 Miami Dolphins

-The Miami Dolphins claimed him off waivers on September 28.
+The Dolphins claimed him off waivers on September 28, 2011.
 On September 1, 2012, Slaton was released by the Dolphins.

-After Matt Forte went down with an injury, Slaton worked out for the Chicago Bears on September 22, 2012, though the Bears ultimately signed Kahlil Bell.
+After Matt Forte went down with an injury, Slaton worked out for the Bears on September 22, 2012, though the Bears ultimately signed Kahlil Bell.
 The Detroit Lions also expressed interest in Slaton.

 Toronto Argonauts

-Slaton signed with the Toronto Argonauts on April 24, 2014.
-He played in 12 games, starting 6, in 2014, recording 510 rushing yards, 1 rushing touchdown, 46 receptions, 388 receiving yards, 4 receiving touchdowns and 71 kick return yards.
+Slaton signed with the Toronto Argonauts of the Canadian Football League on April 24, 2014.
+He played in 12 games, starting 6, in 2014, recording 510 rushing yards, one rushing touchdown, 46 receptions, 388 receiving yards, four receiving touchdowns and 71 kick return yards.

 Slaton retired from professional football in May 2015.